 Grief is a deeply personal and often overwhelming experience.
 It can bring a range of emotions like sadness, anger, confusion, even numbness.
 Recognizing that these feelings are valid and part of the grieving process is the first step toward healing.
 You are not alone, and what you feel right now makes sense given all you’ve been through.

 Grief doesn’t just affect your emotions, it impacts your entire body.
 The exhaustion you feel is a natural response to the physical and emotional toll of loss.
 Give yourself grace.
-Resting isn’t lazy or indulgent, it’s essential to your recovery.
+Resting isn’t lazy or indulgent, it’s essential in early grief.

 Suppressing your feelings might seem easier in the short term, but unprocessed grief can linger.
 Give yourself permission to cry, journal, talk, or simply sit with your emotions.
 There’s no “right” way to grieve, only what’s true for you.